 1) Via a steep, 1.5-hour climb from San Juan.

-2) By hiring a guide and tuk tuk to drive you around past Santa Clara to a different trailhead, from where it is just a short 10-minute walk to the viewpoint.
+2) By hiring a guide and tuk tuk to drive you around past Santa Clara to a different trailhead, from where it is a shorter 30-45 minute walk to the viewpoint.
+For more details, check out:

 4. Get Out on the Lake on a Paddleboard or Kayak